Assistant Teaching Professor in Predictive Health and Integrated Physiology

 College / University

-The Center for the Study of Human Health (CSHH) at Emory University seeks an Assistant Teaching Professor for our Program in Predictive Health to begin Fall semester of 2023.
-The CSHH is an interdisciplinary liberal arts program that supports a Bachelor of Arts (BA) in Human Health, a joint major in Economics and Health, and minors in Global Health, Culture and Society; Nutrition Science; and Predictive Health through innovative courses and scholarly endeavors with broad perspectives on health and the human condition.
+The Center for the Study of Human Health (CSHH) at Emory University is a cross-disciplinary and rapidly growing program that seeks an Assistant Teaching Professor in Predictive Health and Integrated Physiology to begin Fall semester of 2022.
+CSHH is an interdisciplinary liberal arts program that supports a Bachelor of Arts (BA) in Human Health, a joint major in Economics and Health, and minors in Predictive Health, Global Health, Culture and Society; Nutrition Science; and Predictive Health through innovative courses and scholarly endeavors with broad perspectives on health and the human condition.

-Experience teaching innovative, evidence-based courses in human health at the undergraduate level is necessary.
-Successful candidates should be capable of teaching courses on, but not limited to, their area of expertise, integrative concepts of health and well-being, developmental origins of health, biobehavioral facets of health, and biological and mechanistic pathways including a systems perspective.
+Experience teaching innovative, evidence-based, courses in human health at the undergraduate-level is necessary.
+Successful candidates should be capable of teaching courses on, but not limited to, the following topics: integrative concepts of health and well-being, developmental origins of health, mind-body physiology, and behavioral health with a focus on underlying biological and mechanistic pathways including a broad systems perspective.
 Successful candidates should demonstrate the ability to integrate their discipline with a broad liberal arts perspective.
 A history of research and mentoring students outside the classroom are required.

-This is a full?time, teaching-track position requiring teaching of five courses per academic year, including large lecture courses and small seminars.
-The initial appointment will be for a period of three years with renewals and promotions possible within the teaching?track system, as detailed in the Emory College of Arts and Sciences Guidelines for Appointment of Teaching-Track Faculty (http://college.emory.edu/faculty/faculty/promotion-teaching-track.html).
+This is a full-time, lecture-track position requiring teaching of five courses per academic year, including large lecture courses and small seminars.
+The initial appointment will be for a period of three years with renewals and promotions possible within the lecture-track system, as detailed in the Emory College of Arts and Sciences Guidelines for Appointment of Lecture-Track Faculty (http://college.emory.edu/faculty/faculty/promotion-lecture-track.html).

 Emory University is dedicated to providing equal opportunities and equal access to all individuals regardless of race, color, religion, ethnic or national origin, gender, genetic information, age, disability, sexual orientation, gender identity, gender expression, and veteran's status.
 Emory University does not discriminate in admissions, educational programs, or employment on the basis of any factor stated above or prohibited under applicable law.
 Students, faculty, and staff are assured of participation in University programs and in the use of facilities without such discrimination.
 Emory University complies with Executive Order 11246, as amended, Section 503 of the Rehabilitation Act of 1973, the Vietnam Era Veteran's Readjustment Assistance Act, and applicable executive orders, federal and state regulations regarding nondiscrimination, equal opportunity and affirmative action.
 Emory University is committed to achieving a diverse workforce through application of its affirmative action, equal opportunity and nondiscrimination policy in all aspects of employment including recruitment, hiring, promotions, transfers, discipline, terminations, wage and salary administration, benefits, and training.
 Inquiries regarding this policy should be directed to the Emory University Department of Equity and Inclusion, 201 Dowman Drive, Administration Building, Atlanta, GA 30322.